CHGLongStone/just-core-stub/docs/Scripts.md

 # Included Scripts

-Scripts except `install.sh` (which should be _repeat run safe_) require the correct arguments to execute or they will return a usage description.
+Scripts require the correct arguments to execute or they will return a usage description.